WindJammer6/21.-Deployed-Telegram-Chatbot-with-Chatbase-custom-GPT-LLM-model-API-and-Firebase-in-Vercel/README.md

 JUST NEED TO SLOWLY CLEAN UP ALL THE FILES AND UPLOAD THEM HERE!!
 AND UPDATE WITH THE RELEVANT INFORMATION ABOUT THOSE FILES/FOLDERS!

+maybe put pic of the Telegram bot, chatbase, firebase

 This is a project done as part of my University's Undergraduate Research Opportunities Programme (UROP), titled **'UROP: Telegram chatbot for novice programmers to learn coding'**, supervised and initiated by Professor Oka Kurniawan ([here](https://github.com/kurniawano) is his Github account), spanding 8 months of (on-off) work.

 Here is the description of the UROP project: